reorreo/Paper_notes/paper/ITE-MTA.md

 34. [Imagenet: A large-scale hierarchical image database(2009ImageNer)]
 35. [Visualizing data using t-SNE(2008t-SNE)]
 36. [On Large-Batch Training for Deep Learning: Generalization Gap and Sharp Minima(2016)]
+37. [RankMatch: Fostering Confidence and Consistency in Learning with Noisy Labels(ICCV2023):RankMatch]
 ---